Toledo, Spain Travel Guide: Exploring the Cultural Capital

 • Rick Steves has a great article on whether it makes sense for you to get a rail pass for your trip to Spain that I would recommend reviewing.

-• When purchasing rail tickets, purchasing a round trip ticket instead of two one-way fares can save you up to 20% of the cost.
+• When purchasing rail tickets, purchasing a round-trip ticket instead of two one-way fares can save you up to 20% of the cost.

 • Advanced purchase discounts for AVE trains are available about 60 days ahead of departure, so purchasing your tickets well in advance can save you money as well.

-Best Time to Visit
+The Best Times to Visit Toledo, Spain

-Toledo Spain Travel Guide
+Toledo, Spain Travel Guide

 Average Temperature (°F)